StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 2. In `authentication.yaml` - map user roles from KeyCloak to the correct StackState subjects  using the `roles.guest`, `roles.powerUser` or `roles.admin` settings  (see the example above).
 For details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

-3. Store the file `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.
+3. Store the file `authentication.yaml` together with the `values.yaml` file from the StackState installation instructions.

 4. Run a Helm upgrade to apply the changes: